kiankyars/Ultra-Scale-Playbook-Series/corrections.md

 **Section: Context Parallelism**
 51. Error: "The core idea of Context **Parrallelism** is to apply a similar idea..."
     Correction: "The core idea of Context **Parallelism** is to apply a similar idea..."
-52. Error: "...after all we’ve already **convered** but... there is a trick..."
+52. Error: "...after all we've already **convered** but... there is a trick..."
-    Correction: "...after all we’ve already **covered** but... there is a trick..."
+    Correction: "...after all we've already **covered** but... there is a trick..."
 53. Error: "...exception though as **we we** need to pay particular attention..."
     Correction: "...exception though as **we** need to pay particular attention..."
 54. Error: "...the attention module will **requires** full communication between GPUs..."